jenkins-integrations/vsjenkinsmanager/README.md

 ###Jenkins Manager for Visual Studio

 ####I'm not working on this repo anymore.
-If you want to continue with this repo, create an issue.
+If you want to continue with this repo, clone it, or contact me at devkoes@outlook.com to transfer ownership.

 Tip: I added a [wiki](https://github.com/tomkuijsten/vsjenkinsmanager/wiki) with some howto's and more info as requested.
 ***